-The last year has been a challenging one, to say the least.
-An unprecedented pandemic, racial injustices, political polarization, and natural disasters have left many of us feeling exhausted.
-Compassion fatigue is a condition that’s become increasingly common, yet many people don’t even know there’s a name for what they’re going through.
+2020 was a challenging year, to say the least.
+An unprecedented pandemic, racial injustices, political polarization, and natural disasters left many of us feeling exhausted.
+Compassion fatigue is a condition that many are at risk for, yet most people don’t even know there’s a name for what they’re going through.
 We reached out to a few psychologists to shed light on what it is, signs and symptoms to look out for, and how to manage and treat it—so that we can keep compassion alive for the long haul.

 What Is Compassion Fatigue?